7-Day Meal Plan for Pregnant Women: Iron Rich Pregnancy Meals

 • Vitamin C: Aids in the absorption of iron, include citrus fruits, berries, tomatoes, and bell peppers in your meals.

-It also focuses on avoiding potentially harmful foods and emphasizes choices that can help combat pregnancy-related nausea.
+This high iron pregnancy diet focuses on avoiding potentially harmful foods and emphasizes pregnancy super foods that can help combat pregnancy-related nausea.

 Here’s is a carefully designed pregnancy meal plan: